 Some recommend charging by the hour.
 Others live and die by project fees.

 But what about raising your rates?

-In this article, we’re diving into the tell-tale signs it’s time to raise your rates and how to actually do that all without freaking yourself (or your clients) out.
+In this article, we’re diving into the telltale signs it’s time to charge more and how to do that all without freaking yourself (or your clients) out.

-This article is meant to serve as a guide to help freelancers identify the pivotal moments—whether it be with their client relationships or in their career as a whole—when they should consider increasing their rates.
+This article will serve as a guide to help freelancers identify the pivotal moments — whether it be with their client relationships or in their career as a whole — when they should consider raising rates.

-“Charging what you’re worth,” a phrase that is usually backed with positive intention, isn’t the best advice when it comes to setting your rates in the first place.
+“Charge what you’re worth!” — a phrase that is usually backed by positive intention — isn’t the best advice when it comes to setting your freelance rates in the first place.

-The same can be applied to raising them.
+The same can be applied to raising your rates.

 Well, it’s not as cut-and-dry as that.

 - The value you can offer clients